Lee Roy Caffey: Early years

 Born and raised in Texas, Caffey started his football career in Thorndale at the age of ten, when he played on a pee wee league that played a team from Oklahoma in the 'Milk Bowl Championship' and shook hands with American legend, Pro Football Hall of Fame member and Olympic gold medalist Jim Thorpe.

 At Thorndale High School, Caffey won the state title in the high jump and was all-state in basketball as a senior in 1959.
-He broke his collarbone in football his senior year and was out most of the season, so he was recruited to play college football at Texas A&M based mostly on his basketball skills.
+He broke his collarbone in football his senior year and was out most of the season.
+He was recruited to play college basketball by Shelby Metcalfe at Texas A&M but decided to try out for the football team when he got there, earning a scholarship and was a 3-year letterman.

 College career

 Caffey accepted a football scholarship from Texas A&M University, where he played both sides of the ball and led the Aggies in rushing as a fullback in his junior season of 1961.
 Defensively, the Aggies had 11 games where they allowed just 7 points or less and in 3 years gave up an average of 12 points.